-The NC considers an "independent" Director as one who has no relationship with the Company or its related corporations, its 10% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of his/her independent business judgment in carrying out the functions as an independent director with a view to the best interests of the Company.
+The NC considers an "independent" Director as one who is independent in conduct, character and judgement, and has no relationship with the Company or its related corporations, its substantial Shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of his/her independent business judgment in the best interests of the Company.
 The criterion of independence is based on the definition set out in the Code.
-The NC may obtain confirmation from the Independent Directors that he/she is not involved in any of the relationships and/or circumstances as provided for in Guideline 2.3 of the Code.
+The NC may obtain confirmation from the Independent Directors that he/she is not involved in any of the relationships and/or circumstances as provided for in Provision 2.1 of the Code.